silasyudi/silasyudi/README.md

 ### Hi 👋

+###### Professional

+I'm a Senior Java and PHP developer with over 10 years of experience.
+I love unit testing, refactoring, code review and pair programming.
+I have worked as a senior developer, tech leader and scrum master.
+I am currently working as a Senior Java Developer.

+###### Academic

-I'm Backend Software Developer / Master's Degree in Informatics/Computer Science from the Federal University of Paraíba
+I'm a Master in Informatics/Computer Science from the Federal University of Paraíba.

-I have 10 years of programming experience, mainly with Java and PHP development.

 #### :incoming_envelope: Contact Me
 https://linkedin.com/in/silasyudi